-What to Wear to Disney World and Other Parks: Do’s and Don’t’s of Theme Park Clothing
+What to Wear to Disney World and Other Theme Parks

 Do Wear: Breathable, Sweat-Wicking Clothing

-Unless you’re visiting during one of the rare crowd-free periods, there’s a good chance your theme park vacation will take place during the summer months or in a location where there’s always the possibility of bright sun and extremely warm weather.
-(We’re looking at you, Florida and California theme parks!)
-What you’d wear to the movies or weekend brunch might seem casual enough, but it probably won’t feel great once things start to get hot and sticky.
+Unless you’re visiting during one of the rare crowd-free periods, there’s a good chance your theme park vacation will take place during summer vacation, spring break, or in a location where there’s always the possibility of bright sun and extremely warm weather.
+(We’re looking at you, Florida and California theme parks.)
+What you’d wear to the movies or weekend brunch might seem casual enough, but it probably won’t feel great once things start to get hot and sticky at your favorite amusement park.

-For women, a sweat-wicking shirt can keep you feeling cooler and more comfortable even on long days at the parks, plus it will dry quickly after you get soaked on the log flume or another water ride.
-And they come in so many styles these days, from V-necks for women to polo shirts for men, that you don’t have to look like you’re in the middle of a workout.
+For maximum comfort, wearing a sweat-wicking shirt is a good clothing choice for everyone in your group.
+Not only will it keep you feeling cooler even on long days at the parks, but it will also dry quickly after you get soaked on the log flume or another water ride.
+And these shirts come in so many styles these days, from V-necks to polos, that you don’t have to look like you’re in the middle of a workout.

 Do Wear: Comfortable Shoes or Sneakers